 You may be wondering what is scarification and why some seeds require it.
-Scarification is the process of intentionally damaging the outside of a seed coating so that the seed “wakes up” and knows that it’s time to start the germination process.
+Scarification is the process of intentionally damaging the outside of a seed coating so that the seed “wakes up” and knows it’s time to start the germination process.

-Seed scarification in nature
+Seed Scarification in Nature

 The seeds lie dormant through winter, where they are subjected to natural forms of scarification.
 Freezing temperatures cause the outer coating to expand and contract until it is damaged enough for water to get through.
 Wind, rain, and the footsteps of humans and animals cause wear and tear that scuffs up the seed coat.

 Stratification is similar to seed scarification and can also improve germination rates in some seeds.
 Cold-stratified seeds are kept in temperatures for an extended period of time to simulate the cold and wet of winter.
 Milkweed is an example of a seed that needs cold stratification.
 The change in temperatures acts as a signal that it’s time to wake up from winter dormancy.

 Seed scarification may sound scary, but it's a natural process for seeds that need a wake-up call.
 For those seeds that need it, taking a little time and effort to nick the seed coating will greatly improve your chances of germination.